-I'm an ELLIS PhD student in the CompVis group, advised by Björn Ommer (LMU) and Peter Kontschieder (Meta).
+I'm an ELLIS & MCML PhD student in the CompVis group, advised by Björn Ommer (LMU) and Peter Kontschieder (Meta).

 My research focuses on generative models for vision and their world understanding.